omipan/camera_traps_self_supervised/README.md

 ![Overview of Context approach](figs/siamese_net.png)

+The organization of the repository is the following:

 `requirements.txt` Contains the libraries needed to run the code `demo.sh` is a sample script that launches parameterized training.
 `main.py` is the main process that orchestrates model training and evaluation.